Merkleize/matt/FAQ.md

 Therefore, while Script will still only be able to verify relatively simple predicates, it enables smart contracts that depend on the result of arbitrary computation.

-Thanks fraud proofs, one can argue that *any possible technology that is interesting for bitcoin could be implemented as a layer two*.
+Thanks to fraud proofs, one can argue that *any possible technology that is interesting for bitcoin could be implemented as a layer two*.
 That holds even for applications that require cryptographic techniques that are not available to bitcoin's layer 1.

 Of course, fraud proofs come with trade-offs that need to be assessed in the context of each specific application.